Stephen Lake: Ordained ministry

 Lake was ordained at Salisbury Cathedral and served his curacy at Sherborne Abbey.
 In 1992, he became vicar of Branksome St Aldhelm's Church, becoming Assistant Rural Dean of Poole in 1996 and Rural Dean of Poole in 2000.

 In 2001, Lake became Sub-Dean and Canon Residentiary of St Albans Cathedral and was acting Dean between 2003 and 2004.
 From 2003 to 2011, he was a member of the General Synod.

 In 2011, he became Dean of Gloucester; he was instituted at Gloucester Cathedral on 12 June.
 He was a Church Commissioner, acting Chair of the Bishoprics and Cathedrals Committee, and a member of the Church of England Emerging Church Steering Group.
 He was also lead Dean for safeguarding.

 In Gloucester, his particular interests were the delivery of Project Pilgrim, the £10m development project for the Cathedral; and his role as Chair of the Regeneration Advisory Board for the City of Gloucester, which became the City Centre Commission in 2021.

 In January 2022 it was announced that he had been appointed Bishop of Salisbury, to take office "after Easter" 2022.
 His election was confirmed on 1 April 2022 (at which point he legally became Bishop of Salisbury); he was consecrated as a bishop on 25 April 2022 by Justin Welby, Archbishop of Canterbury, at Southwark Cathedral.

+Views

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

-Lake has been a member of the Scout Association since he was a Cub Scout and is currently Chair of Gloucestershire Scouts and Vice President of Dorset Scouts, having been a National Trustee from 2007 to 2012.
+Lake has been a member of the Scout Association since he was a Cub Scout and is currently chair of Gloucestershire Scouts and vice president of Dorset Scouts, having been a national trustee from 2007 to 2012.

 He is married to Carol and they have three children.
-He is an avid Tottenham Hotspur fan and hillwalker.